SublimeText/CoffeeScript/README.md

 > This is the recommended installation method.

 If you have Sublime Package Control, you know what to do.
-If not, well: it's a package manager for Sublime Text 2; it's awesome and you can [read about it here](http://wbond.net/sublime_packages/package_control).
-It is in Alpha stage for Sublime Text 3 and installation guide is [at this page](http://wbond.net/sublime_packages/package_control/installation#ST3).
+If not, well: it's a package manager for Sublime Text 3; it's awesome and you can [read about it here](https://sublime.wbond.net/).
+Installation guide can be [found here](https://sublime.wbond.net/installation).

-To install Package Control by Git:

-The Packages/ folder listed below refers to the folder that opens when you use the `Preferences > Browse Packages…` menu.
+The simplest method of installation is through the Sublime Text console.
+The console is accessed via the ctrl+` shortcut or the View > Show Console menu.
+Once open, paste the appropriate Python code for your version of Sublime Text into the console.

+SUBLIME TEXT 3

 ```
-cd Packages/
-git clone https://github.com/wbond/sublime_package_control.git "Package Control"
-cd "Package Control"
-git checkout python3
+import urllib.request,os; pf = 'Package Control.sublime-package'; ipp = sublime.installed_packages_path(); urllib.request.install_opener( urllib.request.build_opener( urllib.request.ProxyHandler()) ); open(os.path.join(ipp, pf), 'wb').write(urllib.request.urlopen( 'http://sublime.wbond.net/' + pf.replace(' ','%20')).read())
 ```

+This code creates the Installed Packages folder for you (if necessary), and then downloads the Package Control.sublime-package into it.

 After installing the package manager: